 Investigate the personal interests of your customers to gain insight into what will really speak to them.
 You also need to work out what the competition is all about: who they are, what they offer, how much they charge, how well-known they are, and if their reputation is squeaky clean or not.
 Then you can set about to beat them.

-In this section of your plan, you’re explaining how you’re going to make your ideas and dreams reality.
+In this section of your plan, you’re explaining how you’re going to make your ideas and dreams a reality.
 This is where you answer any questions investors or similar will have.
 You’ve outlined what you’re goals are in your intentions, but it’s this section that needs you to fill in the gaps.

 Ask yourself objectively if you’d buy into your business.
-Try presenting your plan in front of trusted (preferably business-savvy) friends and family, as they’re going to spot holes in what you’re saying and can help you add missing information.
+Try presenting your plan in front of trusted (preferably business-savvy) friends and family, as they’re going to spot holes in what you’re saying and can help you add the missing information.

 4. Where your funding is coming from